genesiscloud/genesis-cloud-inference-articles/art04.md

-NOTE: Scaling (preprocessing) algorithms implemented by `image_client.py` have been inherited from the original NVIDIA example code and differ from the preprocessing algorithm that has been used for training of torchvision models and appplied in the previous articles.
+NOTE: Scaling (preprocessing) algorithms implemented by `image_client.py` have been inherited from the original NVIDIA example code and differ from the preprocessing algorithm that has been used for training of torchvision models and applied in the previous articles.
 We are using the `INCEPTION` algorithm in this example as it most closely matches the correct algorithm and yields reasonable classification results.
 The interested reader can modify the code `image_client.py` to implement